Recover at Route 50 CrossFit

 Conveniently located along Route 50

 Working out at the gym isn't easy.
 But getting there shouldn't be hard.
-Route 50 CrossFit is located and easily accessible from all of Lawrenceville.
+Route 50 CrossFit is located and easily accessible from all of Lawrence County.

 Fit is not a destination, it's a way of life.